TheLartians/Revisited/README.md

 # lars::Visitor

-A C++17 visitor template and inheritance-aware any class.
+A C++17 visitor template and inheritance-aware any and any-function class.
 Using lars::Visitor greatly reduces the boilerplate code required for implementing the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) in C++.
 It uses only [compile time type information](https://github.com/Manu343726/ctti) and has better performance than solutions relying on run time type information such as `dynamic_cast`.

 ## Examples

 See the [examples directory](https://github.com/TheLartians/Visitor/tree/master/examples) for full examples.

-### Visitor Example
+### lars::Visitor Examples

 #### Simple Visitor